|Appointment date:||14 April 2010|

 FEAP has also been ordered to pay the Receivers and Managers' costs in respect of each of the proceeding before the primary Judge, the appeal in the Full Federal Court and the application for special leave to the High Court, and recovery of those costs orders is being pursued.

-ASIC has relieved Forest Enterprises Australia Limited (Subject to Deed of Company Arrangement)(Receivers and Managers Appointed) from Part 2M.3 of the Corporations Act to lodge financial reports for the financial years and half-years up to and including the financial year ended 30 June 2013.
+ASIC has relieved Forest Enterprises Australia Limited (Subject to Deed of Company Arrangement)(Receivers and Managers Appointed) from Part 2M.3 of the Corporations Act to lodge financial reports for the financial years and half-years up to and including the financial half-year ended 31 December 2013.

 |ASIC s111AT Instrument